-- Consider going meatless at least once a week to increase consumption of vegetables and other plant-based foods.
+- Consider going meatless at least once a week to increase the consumption of vegetables and other plant-based foods.

 - Use liquid vegetable oils, such as canola or olive oil, over solid fats such as butter for cooking and as condiments.